- Video Production

 Photography offers the opportunity to communicate visually.
 Effective visual communication is achieved by displaying information in a way that enables people to clearly see an accurate presentation of the message.
 A designer can make use of photography to fulfill the role in visual communication.

-Colour is a basic design principle that affects mood and emotional response.
+Color is a basic design principle that affects mood and emotional response.
 Darker pictures evoke depressing moods.
-Lighter colours evoke a happier, more positive response.
+Lighter colors evoke a happier, more positive response.
 Reds and blacks may be used to suggest violence or bloodshells.
 Negatives of photos often send a message of uncertainty.
 It is notable that most pictures about eco-friendly practices incorporate greens and blues.

 The evalution of a good visual communication image is mainly based on measuring comprehension by the audience.
 Using pictures can record information, tell a story or reveal a condition.
 I find it so muck easier to look at a picture than to read its story.
 All images have messages.